illja96/ngx-mmcdlogger/Steve Schaefer/README.md

-MMCd
+# MMCd
 Mitsubishi ALDL (OBDI) datalogger

-Copyright (c) 2003, Dmitry Yurtaev <dm1try@umail.ru>

-This is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-###SETTING UP DEV ENVIRONMENT IN WINDOWS
+# SETTING UP DEV ENVIRONMENT IN WINDOWS
 1. Cygwin Install
    - Download and 32 bit Cygwin installer. (setup-x86.exe)
    - Execute installer via command line with the -X argument (setup-x86.exe -X)
    - Add and select "http://prc-tools.sourceforge.net/install" as a download site.
    - Multiselect another download site for the base Cygwin packages.
    - Install the latest versions of the following packages in the Cygwin installer:
       - prc-tools: GCC for Palm OS and related tools
       - prc-tools:-arm: GCC for Palm OS on ARM (armlets)
       - prc-tools-htmldocs: Documentation for prc-tools, GCC, etc as HTML
       - pilrc: Palm OS resource compiler
       - make: The GNU version of the 'make' utility

 2. Get Source
    - Clone MMCd repo to a directory on your local machine (C:\PalmDev for example)

-3. Configure Cygwin
+4. Configure Cygwin
    - Launch Cygwin emulation window and register the SDK mount and paths using the following commands:
       - $ mount -f "C:\PalmDev\MMCd" /PalmDev
       - $ palmdev-prep

-4. Build MMCd
+5. Build MMCd
    - Launch Cygwin emulation window and build MMCd using the following commands:
       - $ cd C:\PalmDev\MMCd
       - $ make

-5. Run MMCd
+6. Run MMCd
    - After successful build, click on launchInSimulator.bat to launch MMCd in the Palm Simulator.
    - If the Preferences dialog is displayed, click the home button and then launch MMCd.
    - To simulate a data connection change Options -> Preferences -> COM to Simulate in MMCd.

-###KNOWN ISSUES:
+# KNOWN ISSUES:
 - Buttons/checkbox controls can cause delays in log sampling rate
 - mS timing uses a pretty awful hack  - but it works ;)
 - EGRT Slugs don't immediately update

-###INVESTIGATION:
+# INVESTIGATION:
 - Min/Max control when monitoring (current Peak is always MAX)
 - User defined prelog / postlog times (need to use Heap to conserve RAM)
 - Consider adding default Autolog triggers (TPS > 80%)